 I believe that human relationships which are empathic, genuine and respectful can form a basis for growth in any setting – it is the relationship itself which can help us change.
 I aim to be real, open and engaged as an active participant in the therapeutic work.

 The feedback I get from clients often speaks of the quality of the relationship we build.
 People have said they felt it was a defining feature of our work together.

 It therefore goes without saying that offering you a warm and respectful space is a priority, and I can assure you that what we share will be confidential.

 University of Brighton – 2 year Postgraduate Diploma in Psychodynamic Therapeutic Counselling.

 University of Sussex – 2 year Postgraduate Diploma in Psychological Therapy (Cognitive Behavioural Psychotherapy).

-As a Counsellor, I am a registered and accredited member of the British Association for Counselling & Psychotherapy (BACP)
+As a Counsellor and Cognitive Behavioural Psychotherapist, I am a registered and accredited member of the British Association for Counselling & Psychotherapy (BACP)

 I have extensive experience of working with clients in private, charity, university and NHS settings.